0Jamzey0/Rope-Simulation/README.md

 Note that The **iterations** Parameter is crucial in terms of performance .
 Higher value for better simulation but results in a higher processing time
 Rope supports adding End anchor point and if left null , it would be ignored.

+# Upcoming Updates
+* Support the attachment of objects or Rigidbodies along any or point on the rope other than the start or end.
+* Clean up any unsed code
+* More Performance optimizations

 [![ShowCase Video](https://img.icons8.com/color/48/000000/video.png)](https://drive.google.com/file/d/1qukUAJW9vOa2GELZYmVh3mnypm6rQSSv/view?usp=drive_link)
 ![Rope Simulation](image.png)